Cancer: Emotions, Sensitivity, and the Self-Image

 The Crab’s Shell

-It’s important to note that we can’t simply take off our shell—we carry it with us for life.
-And in this world, not all shells are treated the same.
+The identity of our “crab shell” shapes how we move through the world, and we are right to identify with it.
+We can’t simply take off our shell—we carry it with us for life.
+It represents who we are, and in this world, not all shells are treated the same.
 This makes the identity of our outer shell highly personal and underscores the human need for family, connection, and belonging.

 Resistance and Attachment